fareedfauzi/fareedfauzi.github.io/_cheatsheets/Threat-Attribution.md

 # Code of conducts
 1. Stick to evidence, not guesses.
 Assumptions can guide your analysis, but they should never be the foundation of your attribution.
 2. Attribution takes time.
-It’s rarely quick — sometimes it takes years of tracking and connecting the dots.
+It’s rarely quick, sometimes it takes years of tracking and connecting the dots.
 3. One clue isn’t enough.
 An IP, a string, or a single sample won’t cut it.
 Always cross-check with multiple data points using your internal data or maybe ask other researchers.
 4. Track the bigger picture.
 Document attack timelines, overlaps between campaigns, and differences in malware versions.
 5. Actors change.
 Groups evolve their tools and sometimes shift their targeting, so keep an eye on how they grow over time.